 - The global refugee population has more than doubled in the past decade, and the UN Refugee Agency (UNHCR) reported that the number of people forcibly displaced increased 4% in 2020 and rose to a new record high of nearly 82.4 million people, more than 1% of the world’s population.
 This number is expected to grow even more in 2022.

 - In Syria, only 64% of hospitals and 52% of primary health care centers are functioning, and an estimated 70% of the health workforce has fled the country.
-Of the remaining health workers, 81% know of patients or colleagues who were killed in attacks.
-Moreover, 59% of civilians in northwest Syria have been directly impacted by an attack on health care facilities.

 - In Yemen, only half of all health facilities remain functional.
 The pandemic has exacerbated the situation, with 15% of the functioning health system repurposed for COVID-19.
 There are only 10 health workers per 10,000 people, and 67 out of the 333 districts have no doctors.